andrewpucci/shotplot/about/index.md

 ## Attribution

-The SVG for the hockey rink was adapted from [Wikipedia](https://commons.wikimedia.org/wiki/File:NHL_Hockey_Rink.svg).
+The SVG for the North American hockey rink was adapted from [Wikipedia](https://commons.wikimedia.org/wiki/File:NHL_Hockey_Rink.svg).
+The SVG for the International hockey rink was custom made using the [rink dimensions](http://stats.iihf.com/hockey/rules/img/sec1.pdf) specified by the International Ice Hockey Federation.